gomorpheus/morpheus-apidoc/source/includes/_clusters.md

 Parameter | Default | Description
 --------- | ------- | -----------
-resourcePool.visibility | null | Applicable to clusters only
+resourcePool.visibility |  | Applicable to clusters only
-resourcePermissions.all  | null | Pass true to allow access to all groups resourcePermissions.sites  | null | Array of groups that are allowed access resourcePermissions.allPlans | null | Pass true to allow access to all plans resourcePermissions.plans | null | Array of plans that are allowed access tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access
+resourcePermissions.all  |  | Pass true to allow access to all groups resourcePermissions.sites  |  | Array of groups that are allowed access resourcePermissions.allPlans |  | Pass true to allow access to all plans resourcePermissions.plans |  | Array of plans that are allowed access tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access

 ## Delete a Cluster